 When the cervical curve is flattened by an unsupportive pillow, that restoration is compromised.
 The surrounding muscles stay active to compensate.
 The discs remain under load.
 What should have been a recovery window becomes eight hours working against itself.
 This is true whether you're a back sleeper or a side sleeper — the position sets the conditions, but the pillow determines whether they hold.

-The pillow height problem: why back sleepers and side sleepers need a different approach
+Why do back sleepers and side sleepers need a different pillow?

 Back sleeping is only beneficial if the pillow supports the cervical curve precisely.
 Too thick, and the neck tips into forward flexion, flattening the lordosis and increasing disc loading.
 Research published in Biology found that a change in craniocervical height alone increased cervical disc peak loading by 49%. ² The pillow is the primary variable controlling that height.